 |Winch Rope Type

 Off-Road Support for Winners.
 Navigate out of problematic situations where you’re stuck on the road with the Smittybilt XRC 9,500 lb.
 Winch with Recovery Pack.
 This kit includes an XRC winch rated up to 9,500 pounds, along with a pair of HRX heavy-duty gloves, two D-ring shackles, and a 20,000-pound tow strap to keep you fully equipped.

 High Quality.
 This winch is constructed using only the highest quality materials for long lasting performance on the off-road.
 It is also IP67 waterproof rated to withstand torrential rainfall.

 Medium Difficulty Installation.
 You should expect to take no more than an hour installing this unit, with a medium level of difficulty if you have light to moderate mechanical skills.

 Limited Lifetime Warranty.
 A limited lifetime warranty covers any defects in materials and workmanship from the manufacturer.
 Any products that are altered or have received poor quality maintenance or installation will not be covered.

 Application.
 The Smittybilt XRC 9,500 lb.
-Winch with Recovery Pack is compatible with 1987-2020 Jeep Wrangler Models.
+Winch with Recovery Pack is compatible with 1966-2024 Jeep CJ and Wrangler models.

 CA Residents: WARNING: Cancer and Reproductive Harm - www.P65Warnings.ca.gov